intel/tiny-dpcpp-nn/README.md

 ## Documentation

-For a detailed documentation, please refer to [tiny-dpcpp-nn documentation](https://intel.github.io/tiny-dpcpp-nn/).
+For a detailed documentation, please refer to [tiny-dpcpp-nn documentation](https://intel.github.io/tiny-dpcpp-nn/) and for a detailed description of our fully-fused algorithm, please refer to our [paper](https://arxiv.org/abs/2403.17607)
 ## Build

 To build the tiny-nn librairy, you can clone the github repo on your machine and put your code in the source folder.
 After cloning, if you choose to use the pybindings, please recursive pull the pybind11 repositories via